What is a UFI Code and Why is it Important?

 What Products Need a UFI Code?

-The REACH regulation applies to all chemical substances and mixtures that are used in the EU.
-This includes a wide range of products, from consumer goods such as candles and soaps to industrial products such as adhesives and paints.
-If a product contains a substance that is subject to the REACH regulation, it must include a UFI on its label.
+The UFI requirement applies to hazardous chemical mixtures placed on the EU market.
+This includes a wide range of products, from consumer goods like candles and soaps to industrial products like adhesives and paints.
+If your product contains a hazardous substance or mixture, it must include a UFI on its label.

 Do I need to generate my own UFI for my product?